 After reading a bit about the benefits, drawbacks, and the process of obtaining Maltese citizenship by investment, you may be wondering whether it is worth your while.

 Unfortunately, there is no straight answer; it depends on your personal circumstances and financial goals.

 But all in all, Malta is a great passport.
 It gives you and your family a lot of privileges as well as a real safe haven.

-On the other hand, Malta isn’t the best or the easiest citizenship by investment program.
+On the other hand, Malta isn’t the best or the easiest CBI program.

-Although the process for Maltese citizenship by investment is straightforward, you have to meet quite a few requirements.
+Although the process for Maltese CBI is straightforward, you have to meet quite a few requirements.
 It’s not like Dominica’s program where you give them $100,000, fill out a few forms, and get your passport.

 You’re going to need to actually move to Malta, and you’ll be paying more than ten times as much for a second passport when compared with the cheaper CBI programs.

-Also, you’ll need to carefully consider how getting Maltese citizenship by investment will impact your current plans and strategies since it is another tax burden and will restrict your movement for at least a year.
+Also, you’ll need to carefully consider how getting Maltese CBI will impact your current plans and strategies since it will restrict your movement for at least a year.

-That being said, Malta’s citizenship by investment scheme is an interesting option as it gives you an EU passport with Schengen access and visa-free access to the United States – that’s certainly valuable and should definitely be a consideration for those looking to plant a flag, and go where they’re treated best.
+That being said, Malta’s CBI program is an interesting option as it gives you a European passport with Schengen access – that’s certainly valuable and should definitely be a consideration for those looking to plant a flag, and go where they’re treated best.